mintty/mintty/wiki/Tips.md

 In the Options menu, section _Looks_, the _Theme_ popup offers theme files as stored in a resource directory for selection.
+This dialog field can be used in different ways:
+* Popup the selection to choose a theme configured in your resource directory
+* Insert a file name (e.g. by pasting or drag-and-drop from Windows Explorer)
+* Drag-and-drop a theme file from the Internet (may be embedded in HTML page)
+* Drag-and-drop a colour scheme directly from the Color Scheme Designer (see below)

+After drag-and-drop of a colour scheme, you may Apply it for testing;
+to keep the scheme in your popup selection, assign a name to it by typing it into the Theme field, then click the “Store” button.
+After downloading a theme file, the name will be filled with its basename as a suggestion.
+As long as a colour scheme is loaded but not yet stored, and a name is available in the Theme field, the “Store” button will be enabled.

 There is an excellent colour scheme designer available:
 [4bit Terminal Color Scheme Designer](http://ciembor.github.io/4bit/#)